 University policy and the Work Health and Safety Act 2011 requires that any individual who suffers an injury or illness at a University workplace must inform their supervisor and USQSafe as soon as possible.

-If an employee working from home sustains an injury or illness while at work, or travelling for University purposes, the employee must report the incident to USQSafe using the available from the Human Resources website, the Faculty/Department administration sections or from USQSafe or via the University Hazard and Incident Reporting and Tracking System (UniHIRTS) on the University's website.
+If an Employee working from home sustains an injury or illness while at work, or travelling for University purposes, the Employee must report the incident to USQSafe using the Incident Record/Report Form available from the Human Resources website, the Faculty/Department administration sections or from USQSafe or via the University Hazard and Incident Reporting and Tracking System (UniHIRTS) on the University's website.

 Further information in relation to Incident Reporting is available from the Incident or Injury Reporting Procedure in the Work Health and Safety Policy and Procedure.

 Workers' compensation provisions apply to all Employees who are injured during the course of their employment.
 This applies if the Employee is undertaking University business whilst working from home, at another site or travelling for work purposes, subject to satisfying legislative requirements.